BSc (Hons) Music Technology with Optional Sandwich Placement/ Study Abroad

 Sound Bytes 1

-This module gives an introduction to the physiological processes underlying human perception of sound, and the principles of audio data coding and file reduction techniques from a perceptual perspective.
-Although in general the material is treated in a non-mathematical way, some basic mathematical techniques are taught within the module as necessary.
+This module gives an introduction to the measurements of sound.
+Physiological processes underlying human perception of sound, and the principles of audio data coding and file reduction techniques are considered, along with basic acoustics and how this affects and dictates sound production, transmission and capture.
+Basic mathematical techniques are taught within the module as necessary.

 Studio Technology 1

-This module introduces students to a range of key studio technologies, such as microphones, samplers and basic sequencing packages, analogue audio protocols and MIDI.
-It also introduces basic acoustics and how this affects and dictates sound production, transmission and capture.
+This module introduces students to a range of key studio technologies, such as microphones, samplers and basic sequencing packages.
 This module involves a mixture of theoretical background and practical applications.
-Assessment will normally involve two pieces of coursework and two in-class tests or minor tasks requiring students to demonstrate how well they have assimilated the disciplines and principles covered.
+Assessment will normally be via coursework, with additional minor tasks requiring students to demonstrate how well they have assimilated the disciplines and principles covered.